jpmondet/devnet_training/maths_4_dev/some_theorems.md

 and likewise for all constructors taking other numbers of arguments,
 - Then P(r) is true for all r in R.

+## Zermelo-Fraenkel Set Theory with Choice (ZFC)

+### Extensionality

+Two sets are equal if they have the same members.

+### Pairing

+For any two sets x and y, there is a set, {x, y}, with x and y as its only elements

+### Union

+The union, u, of a collection, z, of sets is also a set

+### Infinity

+There is an infinite set.
+Specifically, there is a nonempty set, x, such that for any set y in x, the set {y} is also a member of x.

+### Subset

+Given any set, x, and any definable property of sets, there is a set containing precisely those elements y in x that have the property

+## Power Set

+All the subsets of a set form another set.

+### Replacement

+The image of a set under any definable function will also fall inside a set.

+### Foundation

+There cannot be an infinite sequence of sets each of which is a member of the previous one.

+(or every nonempty set has a “member-minimal” element.)

+### Choice

+Given a set, s, whose members are nonempty sets no two of which have any element in common, then there is a set, c, consisting of exactly one element from each set in s.

 ## The Invariant Principle

 If a preserved invariant of a state machine is true for the start state, then it is true for all reachable states.